The conference was held on Saturday March 30!

 Veronica Law started her practice as an Occupational Therapist since 1998.
 To enhance her clinical practice, she graduated from the University of Toronto with a Bachelor’s degree in Psychology and a Master’s degree in Rehabilitation Science.
 Concurrently, she works as a Care Coordinator with the Toronto Central Local Health Integration Network (LHIN, formerly CCAC) focusing on seniors’ community care.
 As an Occupational Therapist, she focuses on promoting functional independence in her clients’ activities of daily living, education of home safety and fall prevention, as well as strategies to tackle issues arising from dementia.
 As a Care Coordinator, she develops a close partnership with clients and caregivers.
 She is a strong advocate for advanced care planning with the goal of keeping clients living at home with adequate community support.

 Janice Wilson graduated from Tyndale Seminary in 2011.
 After that, she served two years as a children and youth pastor in a downtown Toronto church.
 Since then, the Lord has opened the doors for her to use her gifts in the community, serving as the Executive Director of NeighbourLink North York (http://neighbourlink.org/).
-She has also recently completed a second Master’s degree in the field of philanthropy and nonprofit leadership with Carleton University.
+S he has also recently completed a second Master’s degree in the field of philanthropy and nonprofit leadership with Carleton University.
 NeighbourLink North York, where she has served for the past 5 years, is a Christian charitable organization located in Willowdale.
 NeighbourLink North York has served seniors and adults living with disabilities and life-limiting illnesses in the community over the past 24 years.
 As a community outreach ministry it is currently engaged in finding new ways to serve seniors and other adults who are experiencing life transitions (e.g. those associated with aging), and social isolation.

 C3 – Building Blocks of Faith